 A medical practitioner must refer the patient to the specialist medical service.”

 More information and application forms are available from the Queensland Health website.

 Sometimes unsupportive health workers can prove a barrier for some women seeking PTSS for abortion.
 Contact us if this is the case in your community.

 If you’re from another Australian state it may be cheaper for you to travel home for the procedure.
 If you have family or friends you can stay with close to a clinic there is often a significant cost saving to be made, even after flights are paid for.

 If you’re on holiday or working in Australia it may be cheaper and easier to travel home for the procedure, depending on your country of origin.

 Most international students and tourists are not covered by Medicare and face extremely high out of pocket costs to access an abortion in Queensland.
 Sometimes this is fully or partly covered by their travel insurance, and some travellers or those born overseas but living in Australia may have access to reciprocal Medicare coverage; it is worth exploring these options if you have not already done so.

 Victim Assist is a Queensland Government program that provides financial assistance to victims of violent crime to get their lives back on track.
 The legislation that underpins Victim Assist identifies pregnancy as an injury that can result from the violent crime of rape.
-More information in available on their website including the prescribed medical certificate and application forms.
+More information is available on their website including application forms.
 If you are outside Queensland, check with your state government as most jurisdictions have similar schemes available to assist victims of violent crime.